digirati-co-uk/digital-preservation-docs/rfcs/001-what-is-stored-in-fedora.md

 #### The system must enable the migration of files from one format to another

+_See [Preservation action](https://www.dpconline.org/handbook/organisational-activities/preservation-action) from the DPC Digital Preservation Handbook._
-This should NOT be the concern of Fedora, and may not even be the concern of the Preservation System at all.

-All Fedora does is preserve the original and not complicate it with different formats and derivatives.
+This is not provided by Fedora, and may not even be the concern of the Preservation System at all.
+All Fedora does (via the storage API and with the assistance of replicated content in other locations) is preserve what it's given to preserve.

 There are two aspects to this question and they relate to the purpose of file format migration.

-##### Access to the content
+##### Access to the content for users

 In DLIP, the IIIF Cloud Services has the job of transforming files into web-suitable formats.
 Most obviously, an archival tiff might be provided as a IIIF Image Service.
 But also, a high resolution video master may be made accessible as a web-friendly MP4.
 And an obsolete WordPerfect document may be made available as a PDF.
 But these are asset **delivery** concerns rather than preservation concerns.
+Some of them are runtime transformations, on demand.
+And they have nothing to do with whether the original format is obsolete, they are about transformations for access via the web.

+In an ideal world, you always have some software that can read the original.

 ##### Safety of the intellectual content in the face of obsolete software

-The preservation concern is "what if we lose the means to transform tha WordPerfect document to a PDF?"
-While _transformation_ of content may lie outside the preservation storage, we might still want the ability to put transformed versions of originals back into preservation storage (e.g., so that the more accessible PDF version is also safe and not dependent on runtime infrastructure).
+The preservation concern is "what if we lose the means to transform tha WordPerfect document to a PDF, or even open the WordPerfect document anywhere?"

+Even if _transformation_ of content may lie outside the preservation storage, we might still want the ability to put transformed versions of originals back into preservation storage (e.g., so that the more accessible PDF version is also safe and not dependent on runtime infrastructure).

-We can still do this through policy.
-For example, update a preserved object with a new folder of derivatives next to the original container structure.
+We could for example update a preserved object with a new folder of derivatives next to the original container structure, if we are concerned that the formats are going to become inaccessible.
 The originals must always be preserved and not intermingled with derivatives, but we might choose to occasionally enlarge the preserved object with a shadow subset of transformed files in parallel.
 And it could be the IIIF Cloud Services that makes these derivatives.

+The digital preservation concern is doing any "format migration" in good time, before the ability to do so is lost.
+But regular incremental migration of formats from one version of software to another may be wasteful of resources and unnecessary.
+It may be that additional access formats are created early on in likely very durable formats (e.g., a PDF and a plaintext version) and not revisited.
+A digital object could be preserved in its original state and be accompanied by an ingest-time (or soon after ingest-time) set of files in trusted long term formats.
+This would be driven by external pipelines, probably by IIIF Cloud Services (IIIF-C).
+IIIF-C can make a derivative for web use, and keep it, but that is not the same as preserving it - that would mean adding it to Fedora.

 A related question is derivatives like OCR or human-generated transcription - these might only be generated after the object is preserved, but still be worth preserving - putting back into the object, enriching the object.

+In either case we are constructing additional workflows to take a subset of what the IIIF-C can produce for an asset, and putting it "back" into the original digital object.

 _This interpretation of meeting the format migration requirement needs to be discussed._

 #### The system must record preservation actions (and outcomes) in the associated metadata

+Any files "introduced" to a digital object in preservation storage in the way described above need a clear audit trail of what happened.
 This parallel structure of derivatives needs to be transparently comprehensible to anyone making sense of the preserved content in the future.

 ### Management of digital content and metadata

 The following will all require a user management layer on the Storage API that is running above Fedora.
 This will use OAuth2 to protect API operations, with different roles with different permissions.

-The issuing of API tokens to applications with roles, or applications acting on behalf of users with roles, still needs to be designed; we assume that the source of user identity is the University's [...]
+The issuing of API tokens to applications with roles, or applications acting on behalf of users with roles, still needs to be designed; we assume that the source of user identity is the University's Identity Service.

 #### The system must provide controls to minimise the risk of accidental/malicious deletion or content change

 It's actually quite hard to completely remove content from Fedora, and previous OCFL versions will be preserved.
 But sometimes you have to remove things completely.
+The Storage API needs to rely on permissions - actors invoking the API, whether impersonating a user or as systems, may have different abilities to perform certain actions.

+We may _also_ want the ability to base permissions on _where_ in the repository a user/actor is allowed to perform an action.
+Assuming that a logical structure for content is created, a user may be allowed to preserve objects under /aaa/bbb but not under /aaa/ccc.
+This might be too much complication though.

+This could also be done with different instances of Fedora with different permissions.

 #### The system must be able to ingest and manage all required metadata including metadata appropriate for specific content types

+The key here is "and manage" - Fedora is not aware of what the content means, including metadata such as a METS file - but other parts of the DLIP are.

 #### The system must enable the managed disposal of content

+A takedown or copyright request may require the complete removal of content down to the OCFL level.

 #### The system must restrict any actions to manage digital content to those with authorised user login and/or user roles

+(see above)

 ### Discovery